pisayacademicsassociation/java-guide/guide/2/oop.md

    // more method signatures
 }
 ```
-Do note that a method **signature** has no braces and is terminated with a semicolon.
+Do note that methods inside interfaces have no braces and are terminated with a semicolon.

-To use an interface, you write a class that implements the interface.
+To use an interface, you have to write a class that implements the interface.
 When an instantiable class implements an interface, it provides a method body for each of the methods declared in the interface.
 For example,

 ```java
 public class OperateBugatti implements OperateCar {